CNES/S1Tiling/docs/dataflow-normlim.rst

                  <Applications/app_SARDEMProjection>`
 :StepFactory:    :class:`s1tiling.libs.otbwrappers.ComputeGroundAndSatPositionsOnDEMFromEOF`

-This steps computes the ground positions of the pixels in the S2 geometry, and searches their associated zero dopplers to also issue the coordinates of the SAR sensor.
+This step computes the ground positions of the pixels in the S2 geometry, and searches their associated zero doppler to also issue the coordinates of the SAR sensor.

 All coordinates are stored in `ECEF